 It’s Free and Easy

-How many times have you gone on Facebook or on another site online and played a silly quiz to see how smart you were, how many car parts you can recognize, or how many Italian words you can guess the meaning of?
+How many times have you played a silly quiz to see what type of potato you are, how many car parts you can recognize, or how many Italian words you know?
 Free Rice has quizzes that you can take on almost any topic.
-While topics are designed to be educational, you can try to see how many Famous Quotes you know, or how many Czech or Latin words you can guess.
-You can even try a vocabulary quiz in English, and see just how many words you forgot since school.
+While topics are designed to be educational, you can try to see how many Famous Quotes you know or how many Czech or Latin words you can guess.
+You can even try a vocabulary quiz in English to see just how much vocabulary you forgot since school.

-How would you rewrite this paragraph?: He ran after the cloaked figure, climbing laboriously over the barricade and sticking the landing, before continuing to chase him.
-The two figures dodged through the alleyway, picking up speed as they ran towards the fence at the end.
+How would you rewrite this paragraph?: He ran after the cloaked figure, climbing over the barricade and sticking the landing, before continuing to chase him by running through the alleyway, running faster as they ran towards the fence at the end.
 Climbing the chainlink fence, the figure was able to escape his pursuer.

-While the brief story is perfectly understandable, there are words that could be replaced, and ways to make it sound better.
-The first sentence need to be split into two sentences or rephrased, and there are alternate words that can replace “run” and “climbing” here.
-While I am writing, I always keep Merriam-Webster Dictionary and thesaurus open, either a physical copy or the website.
-As I’ve gotten older, I found that I forgot much of the simple vocabulary that I don’t use very often
+While the brief story is understandable, you could replace some words and change some sentence structures to make it sound better.
+The first sentence needs to be split into two sentences or rephrased, and there are alternate words that can replace “run” and “climbing” here.
+While I’m writing, I always keep Merriam-Webster Dictionary and thesaurus open, either a physical copy or the website.
+As I’ve gotten older, I found that I forgot much of the simple vocabulary that I don’t use very often.

 Have you ever known that there was a word for something, but not remembered what the word was?
 As I have gotten older, I have forgotten many of the simple words that I no longer use in everyday conversation.
 While I still know what the words mean, I can never find them when I am looking for them to write with.
 You can always find definitions in dictionaries, but sometimes looking up a word from its definition just doesn’t work as well.
 On freerice.com, you can play grammar and vocabulary quizzes that help you learn and remember different ways of saying simple words.
 While thesauruses are great, these tools allow you to keep your mind sharp and have the word or phrase you need at the top of your mind when you need it.

-This is also a great resource for high schoolers.
-While the site has a 13+ age limit, it is a good way for high schoolers to quiz themselves and test knowledge of class subjects.
+This is also an excellent resource for high schoolers.
+While the site has a 13+ age limit, it is a good way for high schoolers to quiz themselves and test their knowledge of class subjects.
 It is also fun, and donating “rice” gives them a feeling of accomplishment and of giving to others.

 It Goes to a Good Cause